-SM Energy’s story began in 1900 when Chester Congdon and associates purchased 17,800 acres of land in St. Mary Parish, Louisiana for $11,000.
+SM Energy’s story began in 1900 when Chester Congdon and associates purchased 17,800 acres of land in St. Mary Parish, LA for $11,000.
 The investor group hoped to use the land for several purposes, including oil production, salt mining, and agriculture.
 The company has since evolved in several ways over the years:

-In 1930, a well-known geologist issued a positive report on the St. Mary Parish land, and the company began granting exploration and lease rights.
+- In 1930, a well-known geologist issued a favorable report on the St. Mary Parish land, and the company began granting exploration and lease rights.
 Initial attempts at oil exploration failed.

-In 2010, the company changed its name to SM Energy Company, which it still operates under today.
+- In 2010, the company changed its name to SM Energy Company, under which it still operates today.

 SM Energy Oil Rig Accident Reports

 Oil and natural gas exploration are dangerous undertakings.
 However, this does not excuse well blowouts, fires, explosions, and other incidents that injure workers and harm the environment.

 Through the years, SM Energy has seen its fair share of accidents, such as:

 - A 2010 incident involving oil surged from a well owned by SM Energy for about 8 hours, blackening 15 acres of ranch land about 15 miles northeast of Cheyenne, Wyoming.

 - A 2012 fire at an oil well east of Cheyenne.
 Flames reached about 150 feet into the air after an oil treater overflowed and was ignited at the site.